ForestAdmin/forest-laravel/README.md

  ```

 This command should be run each time that you make modification in your database's structure.
 (Not when a new data is inserted)
-Mainly, whenever you run a `php artisan migrate` you should run after that the command above.
+Mainly, whenever you run a `php artisan migrate` you should run the command above after.

 Right now, I didn't found a way to automate this process.
 If you have an idea, contact me ;)